norlab-ulaval/LED-Norlab-Arduino/README.md

 # LED Behavior

 From the LED control wiki page here is the table of behaviors for the led and the order of priority in which they interact with each other.
-To change the behaviors of different state, the order of priority or add new behaviors follow the indications in the main loop of the arduino sketch [here](https://github.com/norlab-ulaval/LED-Norlab-Arduino/blob/main/Arduino/mcu_arduino_code.ino)
+To change the behaviors of different state, the order of priority or add new behaviors modify the placement of the different `else if` blocks in the main loop of the arduino code [here](https://github.com/norlab-ulaval/LED-Norlab-Arduino/blob/main/Arduino/mcu_arduino_code.ino)

 <img width="667" height="462" alt="image" src="https://github.com/user-attachments/assets/3ac55130-e66a-44a8-83b5-68f84ab8cff0" />